lkdjiin/genit/README.markdown

-#### Le dossier scripts
+#### Scripts folder

-Tout le javascript va ici.
-Je pense inclure par défaut prototype et scriptaculous.
+I think to include prototype and scriptaculous by default.

-Pour inclure un script dans la balise `<head></head>` d'une page particulière on écrit dans cette page (n'importe où mais c'est plus lisible au début) :
+To include a script in the `<head></head>` tag of a particular page, we can write (anywhere in the page but it's more readable at the beginning):

     <genit class="script" file="foo.js" />

-#### Le dossier styles
+#### Styles folder

-Tout ce qui est en rapport avec le design du site va ici.
+Everything that is related to the design of the site goes here.

-Pour inclure un css dans la balise `<head></head>` d'une page particulière on écrit dans cette page (n'importe où mais c'est plus lisible au début) :
+To include a particular css file in the `<head></head>` tag of a particular page, we can write (anywhere in the page but it's more readable at the beginning):

     <genit class="css" file="foo.css" />

-#### Le dossier templates
+#### Templates folder

-Les templates généraux vont dans le dossier templates. Écrits seulement en .html.
+Only written in .html.
-Pour l'instant il n'y a qu'un seul template.
+For now, there is only one template.

-Pour préciser le point d'inclusion des pages dans le template :
+To include a page in the template:

     <genit class="pages" />

-Certaines sections se retrouvent sur l'immense majorité des sites : header, footer, menu principal (qui peut-être en haut, à droite, à gauche), reprise du menu en bas, coté gauche, coté droit et sitemap.
-Pour inclure ces sections on utilisera :
+Some sections are found on the vast majority of web sites : header, footer, main menu, bottom menu, left side, right side and sitemap.
+To include those sections we'll write

     <genit class="header" />
     <genit class="footer" />
     etc.

-#### Le dossier www
+#### www folder

-C'est ici que le projet "compilé" atterrira.
+The "compiled" project will go here.

-TODO il serait peut-être bien d'voir une option pour changer ce nom de dossier ?
+TODO il serait peut-être bien d'avoir une option pour changer ce nom de dossier ?

-### Compiler le projet
+### Compiling the project

-La commande suivante va générer le site web dans le dossier www :
+The following command will generate the web site in the www folder:

     genit compile

-La commande suivante est une abréviation :
+A shortcut:

     genit cc

-L'option --minimze permet de diminuer la taille des fichiers :
+The --minimize option minimize the size of the file, good for production phase:

     genit compile --minimize